About

 Things To See & Do

 Pedn Vounder Beach is a dog-friendly sandy beach with the cliffs of Treryn Dinas.
-The eastern headland of the beach is the location of Logan’s Rock, a rectangular block of granite which can be rocked back and forth by one person.
+The eastern headland of the beach is home to Logan’s Rock, a rectangular block of granite that can be rocked back and forth by one person.

 The beach’s remote location ensures a relaxed environment where your dog can enjoy the natural surroundings.
 If you don’t mind the walk, it also provides a great alternative to the seasonal restrictions imposed at Porthcurno Beach.